Master of Jurisprudence in Tax Law

 For the first time, a Texas law school is offering a non-J.D. master’s program in the study of federal tax law.
-The M.Jur. in Tax Law is the perfect academic program for certified public accountants and professionals interested in working in U.S. Tax Court.
+The M.Jur. in Tax Law is the perfect academic program for certified public accountants interested in working in U.S. Tax Court.
 After completing this 30-credit-hour M.Jur. degree and passing the U.S. Tax Court examination, graduates of the program will be able to facilitate clients’ portfolios without obtaining a surrogate to try cases in U.S. Tax Court.

 This program focuses on the four content areas covered within the tax exam and strengthens your ability to liaise with corporate legal, risk assessment, compliance and ethics divisions.